 Arizona Do Not Resuscitate (DNR) Form

 An Arizona do not resuscitate form is a medical document that instructs healthcare providers not to resuscitate a person if their heart or breathing stops.
-The choice to avoid these measures (such as CPR) must be communicated by the patient, or their health care power of attorney if they are unable to do so.
-A copy of this form should be kept with the patient after it’s completed.
+The form establishes that the patient, or their health care representative if they are incapacitated, has decided they would like to die a natural death instead of receiving CPR.
+A copy of this form should be kept with the patient.

 An Arizona do not resuscitate form is a medical document that instructs healthcare providers not to resuscitate a person if their heart or breathing stops.
-The choice to avoid these measures (such as CPR) must be communicated by the patient, or their health care power of attorney if they are unable to do so.
-A copy of this form should be kept with the patient after it’s completed.
+The form establishes that the patient, or their health care representative if they are incapacitated, has decided they would like to die a natural death instead of receiving CPR.
+A copy of this form should be kept with the patient.

 1. Home »